 Microwave on high for about 1 minute.
 If it is done, there will not be any wet spots.
-If the batter has any wet spots after 1 minute, microwave for an additional 10 seconds to check it.
-Continue to add 10 second increments until it is done.
+If the batter has any wet spots after 1 minute, microwave for an additional 10 seconds.
+Continue to add 10-second increments until the muffin is done.

 Allow the muffin to cool for about 2 minutes.
 Run a thin spatula or small knife around the edge of the mug.
 Turn the mug upside down over a small plate.
 The muffin should easily release from the mug.